KPackratt2k/S-ENC-YUV/README.md

 Assemble the mod board in the corresponding configuration, then completely disassemble your SNES or Super Famicom console.

 On the back of the console motherboard, solder the Multi-Out board onto the console's AV Multi-Out connector.
 Make sure you don't accidentally bridge any connections in the process.
 Use flux if you have any available.
+Gently remove residing flux with a Q-Tip and isopropyl alcohol when finished.

 Solder the Yellow wire to the 5V pad (optional for Types B and C), the Green wire to the Y pad, and the Black wire to the GND pad.